folio-org/stripes-components/lib/AppIcon/readme.md

 Name | Type | Description
 -- | -- | --
 app | string | The lowercased name of an app, e.g. "users" or "inventory".
-It will get the icon from metadata located in the stripes-object which should be available in React Context. iconKey | string | A specific icon-key for apps with multiple icons.
-Defaults to "app" which corresponds to the required default app-icon of an app. icon | object | Icon in form of an object size | string | Determines the size of the icon. (small, medium, large) style | object | For adding custom style to component className | string | For adding custom class to component tag | string | Choose HTML-element (defaults to a span element) children | node | Add content next to the icon - e.g. a label alt | string | Adds an 'alt'-attribute on the img-tag. title | string | Adds a 'title'-attribute on the img-tag
+It will get the icon from metadata located in the stripes-object which should be available in React Context. alt | string | Adds an 'alt'-attribute on the img-tag. children | node | Add content next to the icon - e.g. a label className | string | For adding custom class to component iconKey | string | A specific icon-key for apps with multiple icons.
+Defaults to "app" which corresponds to the required default app-icon of an app. icon | object | Icon in form of an object size | string | Determines the size of the icon. (small, medium, large) src | string | Manually set the 'src'-attribute on the img-tag style | object | For adding custom style to component tag | string | Choose HTML-element (defaults to a span element) title | string | Adds a 'title'-attribute on the img-tag